stevenkaspar/react-redux-webpack-keystone-boilerplate/README.md

     React with Redux (3.7.2) and HMR middleware (2.20.0)

+    Server side rendering (SSR) is also included and can be removed with one line in _routes/index.js_

 - **reset password** - makes an api call that will send an email with a password link

     ![Reset Password Picture](./docs/images/reset-password-form.png)